-If the member is allowing only limited access to/sharing of PHI with approved entities, the HHCM must assure an alternate HIPAA compliant consent form is used (not the DOH-5055), for example: between selected healthcare providers; for non-healthcare agencies/services; and, for the member's 'emergency contact'.
+While completing the required Health Home consent form, if the member requests limited access to/sharing of PHI with certain approved entities, for example: between selected healthcare providers; for non-healthcare agencies/services; and, for the member's 'emergency contact', the HHCM must assure these entities are documented on a separate HIPAA-compliant consent form to be maintained with the completed and signed HH consent form in the member's record.
 This alternate form can be provided by the CMA or by the agency requesting the information.
-The document must clearly reflect the member's choice, define the information to be accessed/shared, identify the purpose, indicate if time limited, etc. The process must include appropriate means of communicating limitations between entities as appropriate to the situation
+The document must clearly reflect the member's choice, define the information to be accessed/shared, identify the purpose, indicate if time limited, etc. The process must include appropriate means of communicating limitations between entities as appropriate to the situation.